Shahimafiroz/HashnodeBlogs/clmt9ji9m000709mf1k58ckgk.md

 </div>

 So, **when you encounte**r an error message like "`cannot get /`," it means your **server couldn't find the specific thing you requested**.

+# 4.HTTP Requests

+HTTP request verbs, also known as HTTP methods, are actions or commands used by clients (e.g., web browsers) to communicate with web servers.
+These verbs specify the desired operation to be performed on a resource identified by a URL.
+Here are some common HTTP request verbs:

+1. **GET**: Used to retrieve data from the server.
+When you visit a web page in your browser, it typically sends a GET request to the server to **<mark>fetch the page's content.</mark> H**ence the above error "[Cannot GET](https://cdn.hashnode.com/res/hashnode/image/upload/v1695303035953/3c1ee678-9605-49b1-89a7-0886f6f6a67c.png)" means

+    ```javascript
+    app.get("/", (req, res) =>
+     {   res.send("hellooooo shahima !!!");
+    });
+    ```

+2. **POST**: Used to send data to the server to **<mark>create a new resource.</mark>** It is commonly used when submitting forms on websites, where data like user input is sent to the server for processing.

+3. **PUT**: Used to **<mark>update or replace an existing resource</mark>** on the server.
+It sends data to completely replace the identified resource or create it if it doesn't exist.

+4. **PATCH**: Similar to PUT, but used to apply **<mark>partial modifications to an existing resource. </mark>** It's often used when you want to update only specific fields of a resource.

+5. **DELETE**: Used to **<mark>request the removal of a resource</mark>** on the server.

+These HTTP request verbs allow clients to interact with web servers in various ways, enabling actions like retrieving data, submitting data, updating resources, and more.
+Each verb serves a specific purpose and is used in specific contexts when building web applications and APIs.

+### What is the difference between **<mark>put</mark>** and **<mark>patch</mark>?**

+The main difference between the HTTP methods PUT and PATCH lies in how they handle updates to resources:

+**PUT**:

+* **Analogous to Replacing**: Think of PUT as similar to completely replacing an object with a new one.
+When you use PUT to update a resource, you send the entire updated object, and it replaces the existing resource on the server.

+* **Idempotent**: PUT requests are idempotent, meaning that **<mark>multiple identical PUT requests will have the same result as a single request. </mark>** If you send the same update multiple times, it **<mark>won't change the outcome.</mark>**

+**PATCH**:

+* **Analogous to Modifying**: PATCH is like making specific modifications or changes to an object without replacing it entirely.
+When you use PATCH, you send only the changes you want to apply to the resource, leaving the rest of the resource intact.

+* **Not Necessarily Idempotent**: PATCH requests are not inherently idempotent. **<mark>The same PATCH request applied multiple times might yield different results</mark>** if the initial state of the resource changes between requests.

+**Analogy**: Imagine you have a car, and you want to update its colour:

+* Using **PUT** is like taking the car to the shop and completely <mark> replacing it with a new car of the desired colour.</mark> You get a brand-new car, but it's a complete replacement.

+* Using **PATCH** is like <mark>painting the car in the desired colour</mark> without changing the entire vehicle.
+You modify a specific part (the colour) while leaving the rest of the car as it is.

+In summary, PUT replaces the entire resource, while PATCH makes partial modifications to the resource, much like getting a new car vs. painting an existing one.

+### HTTP Response Status Code.

+HTTP response status codes are three-digit numbers that the server sends to the client's browser to provide information about the outcome of an HTTP request.
+These status codes convey whether the request was successful, encountered an error, or requires further action.
+Here are some common HTTP response status codes:

+**1xx (Informational):** These are informational responses and are not typically seen in everyday web browsing.

+* **100 Continue:** The **<mark>initial part of the request was received,</mark>** <mark> and the </mark> **<mark>client should proceed</mark>** with sending the remainder of the request.

+**2xx (Successful):** These indicate that the **<mark>request was received, understood, and successfully processed.</mark>**

+* 200 OK: The **request was successful,** and the server is sending back the requested data.

+* 201 Created: The **request has been fulfilled,** and a **new resource has been created.**

+* 204 No Content: The **request was successful, but there is no content to send back.**

+**3xx (Redirection):** These codes indicate that further action needs to be taken to complete the request.

+* 301 Moved Permanently: The requested resource has been permanently moved to a new URL.

+* 302 Found (or 303 See Other): The resource is temporarily located at a different URL.

+* 304 Not Modified: The client's cached version of the resource is still valid.

+**4xx (Client Error):** These indicate that the client has made an error in the request.

+* 400 Bad Request: The server did not understand the request due to invalid syntax or other client-side issues.

+* 401 Unauthorized: Authentication is required to access the requested resource.

+* 403 Forbidden: The server understands the request but refuses to fulfil it.

+**5xx (Server Error):** These indicate that the server failed to fulfil a valid request.

+* 500 Internal Server Error: A generic error message indicating a problem on the server.

+* 502 Bad Gateway: The server, while acting as a gateway or proxy, received an invalid response from the upstream server.

+These status codes help developers and web servers communicate issues with HTTP requests and responses.
+They provide valuable information for debugging and understanding the outcome of web requests.

+> ***HTTP status code cheat sheet according to Sander Hoogendoorn***
+>
+> * **1xx (Informational)**: "Hold on, something's happening or I'm giving you some info."
+>
+> * **2xx (Successful)**: "Here you go, success, here's what you wanted."
+>
+> * **3xx (Redirection)**: "Go away, I'm redirecting you to this URL."
+>
+> * **4xx (Client Error)**: "You screwed up, the request is invalid."
+>
+> * **5xx (Server Error)**: "I screwed up, there's a problem on my end."
+>